gripableteam/gripable-play-unity-docs/source/index.html.md

 bool disconnectionInitiated = gripablePlay.Disconnect();
 ```

 Initiates a disconnection attempt.
-Bluetooth connection is asynchronous and requires a listener for the [OnDisconnected](#disconnection-events) callback or call to the synchronous [IsDisconnected](#isdisconnected) function to check whether the connection attempt was successful.
+Bluetooth connection is asynchronous and requires a listener for the <code>[OnDisconnected](#disconnection-events)</code> callback or call to the synchronous <code>[IsDisconnected](#isdisconnected)</code> function to check whether the connection attempt was successful.

 ### Return Values